Gamming-SERVICE/INTENT_BOT/README.md

 # 🧠 Philosophy

-INTENT BOT was created to solve a common problem in Discord communities:
+ Intent™ BOT was created to solve a common problem in Discord communities:

 > Servers often require **many different bots** to handle moderation, music, economy, tickets, and automation.

-INTENT BOT replaces them with **one powerful, unified system**.
+ Intent™ BOT replaces them with **one powerful, unified system**.

 ---